w159/Microsoft365DSC/Modules/Microsoft365DSC/DSCResources/MSFT_IntuneMobileThreatDefenseConnector/readme.md

-# IntuneMobileAppsMacOSLobApp
+# IntuneMobileThreatDefenseConnector

 ## Description

-This resouce configures a connection to Mobile Threat Defense partner.
+This resource configures a connection to Mobile Threat Defense partner.